rveciana/BasemapTutorial/docs/utilities.rst

 * The longitudes and data is shifted using the shiftdata method
 * The new coordinated are passed to 2d using meshgrid, and re-projeccted to the map projection using the basemap instance
 * The filled contour can be now created
-* The final result has a white band, which could be avoided using the addcyclic method
+* The final result has a white band, which could be avoided using the addcyclic method: :ref:`addcyclic`

 .. figure:: images/utilities/shiftdata.png
     :alt: The result applying the method to the data array